Thursday, January 1, 2026

 Too much to absorb at once, back to the game, but I need to come back here often.

 In a bag next to some people is more money than I have in total.
 I can just take it?
 Yes, no one reacts.
 Even decades older games than this would have you get in trouble for that, but nothing happens here.
 Makes no sense.
-I understand rewarding exploration, but this diminishes the world.
+I understand rewarding exploration, but this diminishes the world and the game.

 Quick save and load works now.